the1lab/1lab/src/1Lab/HIT/Truncation.lagda.md

 However, when $B$ is an $n$-type, it is enough to ask for the first $n$ levels of the tower.
 In the case of sets, we've [seen](#maps-into-sets) that the naïve notion of constancy is enough.
-We now deal with the case of groupoids, which requires an additional step: we ask for a function
+We now deal with the case of [[groupoids]], which requires an additional step: we ask for a function
 $f : A \to B$ equipped with a witness of constancy $\rm{const}_{x,y} : f x \equiv f y$ *and* a coherence $\rm{coh}_{x,y,z} : \rm{const}_{x,y}
 \bullet \rm{const}_{y,z} \equiv \rm{const}_{x,z}$.

 This time, we cannot hope to show that the image of $f$ is a proposition: the image of a map $\top \to S^1$ is $S^1$.
-Instead, we use the following higher inductive type:
+Instead, we use the following higher inductive type, which can be thought of as the "codiscrete groupoid" on $A$:

 ```agda
 data ∥_∥³ {ℓ} (A : Type ℓ) : Type ℓ where